Cramer's Lightning Round: I Say Thumbs Up to MP Materials - NewsBreak

 Snap Shares Plunge on Weak Revenue as Company Again Declines to Provide a Forecast

-Snap missed on revenue for the fourth quarter but beat on earnings.
+Snap beat on earnings for the fourth quarter but missed on revenue.
 Snap had a rough 2022, as a slowing economy led numerous companies to slash their digital ad budgets.
 For a third straight quarter, Snap is declining to provide a forecast.
 Snap shares slid 13% in extended trading on...

 Comments / 0